levante-framework/levante_translations/web-dashboard/README_WebDashboard.md

 ### 3. Running the Dashboard

 1. Serve the files through a web server (due to CORS restrictions)
-2. Open `dashboard.html` in your browser
+2. Open `public/dashboard.html` in your browser (or just the root URL if using Vercel)
 3. Enter your API keys when prompted
 4. Start using the dashboard!